 These shows can be very busy, so you have to make a reservation in advance.
 Invite potential customers for lunch or dinner, emphasizing social rather than business talk.
-Remember, the Chinese are cautious about new business deals and usually do not end their business at show.
+Remember, the Chinese are cautious about new business deals and usually do not end their business at the show.
 In the days after the fair conclusion, you also need to follow up.

-“Determine who to follow and go see them at Office, “said Roy Graff, managing director of Dragon Trail’s Europe, Middle East and Africa region.”
+“Determine who to follow and go see them at Office, “said Roy Graff, managing director of Dragon Trail’s Europe, Middle East, and Africa region.”
 You do not know them at the show.
 Look at the number of employees in the office, which will give you a better sense of the company.
-Do research and due diligence.
+Do the research and due diligence.
 If an agency wants to work with you, it’s not just the company they’re in.

 Agents often carry their clients as they move.
 Understand their reputation.
 This is worrisome if they move frequently.

-Travel agencies / tour operators Some 1,600 agencies in China are licensed to operate outbound travels, and the size of these travel agencies varies widely, with some having branches throughout the country while others only doing business in certain regions.
+Travel agencies/tour operators Some 1,600 agencies in China are licensed to operate outbound travels, and the size of these travel agencies varies widely, with some having branches throughout the country while others only doing business in certain regions.

-The division of labor between travel agencies and travel agencies / tour operators is less pronounced than in the United States, with many operating as both retailers and wholesalers, with several well-known names in the travel industry, all of which are set up by government departments when the government controls all travel Travel agencies.
+The division of labor between travel agencies and travel agencies/tour operators is less pronounced than in the United States, with many operating as both retailers and wholesalers, with several well-known names in the travel industry, all of which are set up by government departments when the government controls all travel Travel agencies.

-CTS, CYTS and CYTS have offices in all parts of the country, but their offices are managed separately.
+CTS, CYTS, and CYTS have offices in all parts of the country, but their offices are managed separately.
 Each city is different and has many franchises.
-Other well-known domestic brands include: China Comfort, CITIC, Merchants, etc.
+Other well-known domestic brands include China Comfort, CITIC, Merchants, etc.

-There are also CTI (owned by Hong Kong CTS), TUI, American Express and JTB and other foreign travel agencies and a wide range of private companies, including Caissa, which focuses on departures, UTour and online travel agencies (OTAs) Graf suggests: “Do not worry, if the company has a weird name you’ve never heard of.
+There are also CTI (owned by Hong Kong CTS), TUI, American Express and JTB and other foreign travel agencies and a wide range of private companies, including Caissa, which focuses on departures, UTour and online travel agencies (OTAs) Graf suggests: “Do not worry if the company has a weird name you’ve never heard of.